Roundup of the best non-toxic cleaning sprays – including a homemade version!

 Unlike most people, instead of the traditional cleaning products that were always under the sink when I was growing up, I’ve filled mine with newer brands (+ a homemade version), made with safe, non-toxic ingredients.

-Switching out my cleaning products was one of first steps I took to detox my home many years ago, but believe me, it did not happen overnight.
+Switching out my cleaning products was one of first steps I took to detox my home by switching to natural, non-toxic products many years ago, but believe me, it did not happen overnight.
 It’s been a process, and sometimes a challenge to find cleaning products that work well and are not simply greenwashing disguised as natural.

 Today we’re talking about the most basic of cleaning products – but probably the one you use most often: the all-purpose cleaning spray.
 Over the years, I’ve had many different all-purpose cleaning sprays under my sink, but only a handful that make it back time after time.
 Find out which ones made the cut (+ a few that didn’t ) and why below!